Vinay-Vinod/Rosalind-Solutions/README.md

 # Rosalind Solutions
-My solutions for Rosalind problems in Python
+Decided to upload myy solutions for Rosalind problems in Python